Skip to Main Content

 June 2023

-In June we celebrated Pride Month with a display in the library foyer.
+In June we celebrated Pride Month with a themed display.
 For more inspiration have a look at our LGBTQ+ Resource Lists which promote resources across a variety of academic disciplines from our print and online collections.

-On the First Floor we marked the contributions and sacrifices of the Caribbean community as part of Windrush 75 (the 75th anniversary of the arrival of the Empire Windrush in Britain).
+On the First Floor we featured books liked to the contributions and sacrifices of the Caribbean community as part of Windrush 75 (the 75th anniversary of the arrival of the Empire Windrush in Britain).

 :